2015 Honor Orchestra Festival

 To apply, students must submit a completed application and teachers must complete the teacher recommendation form.
 Application deadline is Friday, Sept.
 11, 2015.
 Applications and recommendations may be submitted using the online forms or by using the downloadable PDF forms, both of which can be accessed on the Application page.

 Teachers: Complete your teacher recommendations online!

-The clinic fee for each Honor Orchestra student selected is $30, which includes lunch and dinner on Friday in the APSU food court and one student ticket to the Toomai String Quintet Friday evening.
-This fee is due at registration on Sept.
-18.
+The clinic fee for each Honor Orchestra student selected is $30, which includes lunch and dinner on Friday in the APSU food court and one student ticket to the Harlem Quartet Friday evening.
+This fee is due at registration on Oct.
+1.

-Students selected to participate will arrive on Thursday afternoon, Sept.
-18 for the seating audition and evening rehearsal.
+Students selected to participate will arrive on Thursday afternoon, Oct.
+1 for the seating audition and evening rehearsal.
+Students are expected to practice music ahead of time.
 See the Schedule page for more details about the festival events

 Sectionals and clinics will be led by APSU faculty: